LuDaWhi/LuDaWhi/README.md

 ## 📁 My Projects

 - **Analysing Customer Purchasing Behaviour for a Global Supermarket**
-  Exploratory data analysis project using Python, pandas, and visualisation techniques to identify purchasing trends and customer segments.
+  Exploratory data analysis project using Excel, Tableau, and SQL to clean and prepare data, then analyse and visualise insights into customer demographics, bestselling products, and advertising effectiveness.

 ---